gatlin/AFSBylaws/bylaws.md

 ### 8.2 Proposal of Amendment

-Any member of the Corporation in good standing may propose an amendment to these areas of the Bylaws provided that the notice of the meeting shall state that an amendment is to be considered.
+Any member of AFS in good standing may propose an amendment to these areas of the Bylaws provided that the notice of the meeting shall state that an amendment is to be considered.

 ### 8.3 Notice and Approval of Amendments Proposed by the Membership

-Amendments to areas of these Bylaws reserved to the membership may be approved at any meeting of the Corporation.
+Amendments to areas of these Bylaws reserved to the membership may be approved at any meeting of AFS.
 The notice of the meeting shall state that amendments to the Bylaws are to be considered, and shall include a copy of the proposed amendments.
 Approval shall require an affirmative vote of three fifths (3/5) of the members in good standing voting on the amendment.

 ### 8.4 Effective Date